mpinter/vpm-text/README.md

 ### Operating System package managers (GNU / Linux)

 By the sheer nature of the way the packages tend to build on one another, the outset of package managers can be tracked within the FOSS (which stands for Free and Open-source Software) community.
 More specifically dpkg, which is considered to be one of the earliest examples of a package management software, emerged as a part of the Debian project.
-While it did not feature any form of automatic dependency reolution at the time of it's inception, it is also regarded as the first one with widely known tool for such process, in the form of APT (Advanced Packaging Tool).
+While it did not feature any form of automatic dependency resolution at the time of it's inception, it is also regarded as the first one with widely known tool for such process, in the form of APT (Advanced Packaging Tool).

 In the words of Ian Murdock, one of the creators of the Debian linux distribution, the concept of package management is the biggest advancement that linux has bought to the computer industry. (cit-3).
 Murdock was also one of the original creators of dpkg, although the package has been rewritten by numerous programmers since then.
 While system packages are different by their very nature from the libraries for a programming language or environment (such as the target of our endeavor - node.js and javascript), the package managers created to handle them deal with the very same problem we have defined earlier - that is, the dependency graph represents essentially a general satisfiability problem, with the domain of available packages being way too large to explore as a whole.
 Thus, the same kind of difficulties arises during the dependency resolution.
 In fact, due to the sheer size of some of the system repositories, and the lengthy period for which some of the packages present in them are maintained (some may very well have 20 or more years already), these problems may be even more severe.
 Thus, we can maybe observe that even the package managers and their approach towards the dependency tree resolution might be, if we are to say so, more mature.